$50,000 Leadership Matching Challenge

 Support staffing, services, and emerging priorities

-Steward donor funds wisely as needs shift
+Steward donor funds responsibly as needs evolve

 Donna Collins’ Message to Families